Veterans who receive calls or recorded messages claiming to be from "veterans services" should have their guard up.

 A Veterans Affairs VAntage Point blog post reported that many service members, veterans, and military spouses have been the target of fraudulent calls from companies that purport to be affiliated with the VA or its home loan servicer.

 The post warns that callers, using caller ID spoofing to appear legitimate, “often try to sway you to refinance your home, agree to a loan modification, or pay your loan via purchased money orders.”
 They may even try to convince you you're facing foreclosure.
 The post includes tips for spotting and avoiding VA home loan scams from the Consumer Financial Protection Bureau.

-The scammers often leave voice messages, following a script that goes something like this: Your VA profile was flagged for two potential benefits to the changes in the VA program.
+Veterans have also been targeted by call back scams attempting to elicit financial and other personal information.
+The scammers will leave a message like this: Your VA profile was flagged for two potential benefits to the changes in the VA program.
 These are time sensitive entitlements.
 Please call us back at your earliest convenience.

 If you get a call that offers any of the above "services," hang up immediately.
 If you get a voice message, write down the callback number and contact law enforcement to report the scam.
 Also, file a complaint with the FCC at consumercomplaints.fcc.gov.

 Unexpected calls requesting personal or financial information should always raise a red flag.